DataDog/hiring-engineers/answers.md

 Here's what I encovered during my time at this city.

 ##### Service

-A "Service" is the name of a set of processes that work together to provide a feature set.
-For instance, a simple web application may consist of two services: a single webapp service and a single database service, while a more complex environment may break it out into 6 services: 3 separate webapp, admin, and query services, along with a master-db, a replica-db, and a yelp-api external service.
+A __Service__ is a set of processes that work together to provide a feature set.
+In my case, for example, I have two services: the todo app service and the mongodb database service.

 ##### Resource
-A Resource is a particular query to a service.
-For a web application, some examples might be a canonical URL like /user/home or a handler function like web.user.home (often referred to as "routes" in MVC frameworks).
-For a SQL database, a resource would be the SQL of the query itself like select * from users where id = ?
+A __Resource__ is a particular query to a service.
+In my case, again, these are the canonical URL like /tasks, /lists & /completed.

 # Journey End
 At the end of my journey, I encountered a wise munk in the form of a dog, who left me with a thought for my return home.